Skip to main content

 1. Teaching and Mentoring/Extension Teaching

-Research, scholarship and creative activities can vary by unit, discipline and other factors.
+2. Research, Scholarship, Creative Activities, Clinical Patient Practice, Commercialization, Entrepreneurship, and Scholarship of Extension.
+Faculty duties can vary by unit, discipline, and other factors.
 Equivalencies considered need to be established at the TIU level.

 3. Service

-Public and professional service, as well as service to the university (e.g., the faculty member’s academic TIU, college, or university level) is expected of most faculty members.
+Public and professional service, as well as service to the University (e.g., the faculty member’s academic TIU, college, and/or University level) is expected of most faculty members.
 The level of effort required for any given service activity may vary and needs to be identified within the workload allocation.
 Equivalencies considered need to be established at the TIU level.
+Examples of equivalencies for effort determination can be found here.

 Faculty TypeTeaching/MentoringResearch/CreativeService